University of Florida word mark

 The University recovers the cost of maintenance of facilities, space, equipment and other assets through the “Facilities” portion of the Facilities & Administration rate.
 Uniform Guidance (2 CFR 200) mandates that no cost can be both direct charged to a grant and included in the F portion of the F&A rate development.
 Therefore, internal charges between departments for use of facilities and equipment must be scrutinized to ensure UF does not charge sponsors for the same asset twice.
 To ensure this does not occur, follow the costing guidance below:

-The Other Expenses category should be used when a facility, space or equipment is owned by UF and an approved Auxiliary (EBA) Rate is in place for the facility, space or equipment.
-The owner/operator of the facility, space or equipment should provide you documentation of the approved rates as you are preparing your budget.
-Examples include the ICBR and ACS core services.
+The Other Expenses category should also be used when renting or leasing facility/space/equipment that is owned by UF and an approved Auxiliary (FSEA) Rate is in place.
+The owner/operator of the facility/space/equipment should provide you documentation of the approved rates as you are preparing your budget.
+Examples include UFARM, ICBR and ACS core services.

-When facility/building space is owned by UF and no approved Auxiliary (EBA) Rate is in place, only direct costs associated with running or using the space or equipment may be included on the budget as direct charges.
+When the facility/space/equipment is owned by UF and no approved Auxiliary (FSEA) Rate is in place, only direct costs associated with running or using the space or equipment may be included on the budget as direct charges.
 These charges may only include reimbursable expenses such as personnel time, materials and supplies, fuel, etc. Direct charges may not include any maintenance or depreciation on the already UF owned asset.

 • When budgeting for these items on a grant proposal, it is acceptable to use a flat rate which is not broken out into reimbursable expenses, depending on the level of detail that is required by the sponsor.
 However, when these costs are charged to the grant, they must be broken out.
 If there is not an approved auxiliary rate, no flat rate may be charged to the grant.